 - Some forms of dental infections, such as abscesses

 Additionally, Amoxicillin can be prescribed to prevent an infection from occurring if the individual is at particular risk of getting infections.
-Amoxicillin can also be prescribed to get rid of the bacterial infection Helicobacter pylori, which is often found in people that experience duodenal stomach ulcers, but will also be prescribed additional medications alongside it.
+Amoxicillin can also be prescribed to get rid of the bacterial infection Helicobacter pylori, which is often found in people who experience duodenal stomach ulcers but will also be prescribed additional medications alongside it.

 It is important to note that this type of medicine does not work for viral infections, for example, the common cold and flu.